Why Diversity is Valuable

 Berea Age Diversity Chart

-Analyze the age range of Berea undergraduates with the following chart.
+Analyze the age range of Berea students with the following chart.

 Questions About Diversity